Containerization Platforms & Best Practices

 4. Container Networking

 Swift response time and portability of containers make networking a challenge for operators.
-Container networking becomes critical due to the automated approach towards scaling and security.
+Container networking becomes critical due to the automated approach toward scaling and security.

 There are five types of container networking: